Glycemic Index of Brussels sprouts - Fresh

 What nutrients does Brussels sprouts - Fresh provide?

-Can diabetics include Brussels sprouts - Fresh in their diet?
+Can Brussels sprouts - Fresh be eaten at night?

 Glycemic Index Database